farzanehftm/StreamlitApp-Multiselection/README.md

 # StreamlitApp-Multiselection
- Simple Streamlit App with Multiselect Option
+ A Simple Streamlit App with Multiselection opetion